Nearly optimal Bayesian Shrinkage for High Dimensional Regression

-In this paper, we study the posterior asymptotics under absolutely continuous priors for high dimensional linear regression.
-We first show that if the prior distribution is heavy-tailed and allocates a sufficiently large probability mass in a very small neighborhood of zero, then the posterior consistency holds with a nearly optimal contraction rate.
-More specifically, we find that any polynomial-tailed distribution with a scaling parameter that decreases as $p_n$ increases, can be used as an appropriate prior to derive valid Bayesian inference for high dimensional regression models.
-Note that it is not necessary for the continuous prior distribution to have an infinite density at zero as in DL prior or horseshoe priors.
+In this paper, we have studied the posterior asymptotics under absolutely continuous priors for high-dimensional linear regression.
+We first proved that if the prior distribution is heavy-tailed and allocates a sufficiently large probability mass in a very small neighborhood of zero, then the posterior consistency holds with a nearly optimal contraction rate.
+More specifically, we found that any polynomial-tailed distribution with a scale parameter, which decreases as $p_n$ increases, can be used as an appropriate prior to derive valid Bayesian inference for high dimensional regression models.
+Note that it is not necessary for the continuous prior distribution to have an infinite density at zero as in the DL or horseshoe priors.